cscart/docs/en/user_guide/addons/warehouses/how_it_works.rst

 * **Ship to** *(only for stores and warehouses)*—the rate areas where the products can be shipped from this store/warehouse.

-  If a product is in stock only at a warehouse that doesn't ship to a rate area, then the resident of that rate area will see the product as out of stock.
+  If a product is in stock only at a warehouse that doesn't ship to a rate area, then a resident of that rate area will see the product as out of stock.

   When a store or warehouse ships to a rate area, there are some extra settings: